Digital-Sauce/CharacterTTS/README.md

 2. **Voice Settings:**
    - Select the desired Azure voices from the provided list.
    - Assign one voice for the player and another for all NPCs.

-## Usage

-After installation and configuration:

-1. Launch your application with the plugin enabled.
-2. The plugin will convert in-game dialogue into speech using the selected voices.
-3. Enjoy the enhanced audio experience.

-## Future Development

-- **Unique NPC Voices:**
-  Future updates will allow for assigning unique voices to named NPCs for a more immersive experience.

 ## Contributing